 Order your "Flags Across Kingwood" flag today!

-For a $50 annual subscription, Kingwood Rotarians will place a flag in your yard or place of business for July 4th, September 11th, Veteran's Day (November 2015) and Memorial Day 2016.
+For a $50 annual subscription, Kingwood Rotarians will place a flag in your yard or place of business for September 11th, Veteran's Day (November 2015), Memorial Day 2016, and July 4th 2016.
 The flag(s) will be placed in the yard 1-2 days before each holiday, and removed 1-2 days after each holiday.

 At the Keller Williams "Concert in the Park" on May 8th, Kingwood Rotary was the featured charity for the event, and the above video was prepared to share just a few of the projects we've done.